Geometro-thermodynamics of tidal charged black holes: Thermodynamic considerations

 where

 is the potential associated with the tidal charge.

-Although the solution (\ref{RN}) is static, one could interpret these findings in the following sense.
-In order to obey the second law of thermodynamics, the mass of such a BH can slowly increase in a classical quasi-stationary process.\footnote{ For now, we disregard the Hawking radiation, which is negligible for astrophysical black holes.} This is exactly what is happening in an accretion process.
-Similarly, the 5D geometry may evolve in a quasi-stationary way only so that the tidal charge decreases in time.
-This is a second condition that should be obeyed by the yet unknown 5D space-time admitting the tidal charged BH brane (the first condition being that it is not 5D Schwarzschild-anti de Sitter).
+Although the solution (\ref{RN}) is static, in a classical quasi-stationary process the mass has to be either conserved or to slowly increase\footnote{ For now, we disregard the Hawking radiation, which is negligible for astrophysical black holes.}, in order to obey the second law of thermodynamics.
+This could happen by an accretion process.
+Similarly, the 5D geometry may evolve in a quasi-stationary way only such that the tidal charge is conserved or it decreases.